 Understanding the phonics sound is the first step towards learning to read a language.
 Distinguishing beginning sounds from the rest of the word prepares your child to read and write.
 These worksheets are ideal for preschool and kindergarten to practice phonics and beginning sounds.

-As you can see in the phonics sound worksheet above, the beginning sound ‘a’ is in the middle and there are eight pictures around it.
+As you can see in the worksheet above, the beginning sound ‘a’ is in the middle and there are eight pictures around it.
 The pictures are apple, ax, ambulance, alligator, cob, ant, deer, and apricot.

-I have designed this particular phonics sound set keeping our preschoolers and kindergarteners in mind.
+I have designed this particular phonics set keeping our preschoolers and kindergarteners in mind.
 Our little learners can practice phonics sound a-z in this set.

 Children have to say the name of each picture to determine which one begins with the target sound.
 Then the child will match the picture to the alphabet sound in the middle.

-These 27 phonics sound worksheets for preschool and kindergarten are colorful and also including tracing the letter activity for each letter.
+These 27 worksheets for preschool and kindergarten are colorful and also including tracing the letter activity for each letter.
 I believe this is the perfect resource to make learning beginning sounds absolute fun!